glauberss2007/DB-postgreSQL/README.md

     SELECT version();

 ## PostgreSQL Objects and Datatypes
--What is the postgresql.conf file
+- What is the postgresql.conf file
--Get to know the PGAdmin tool
+- Get to know the PGAdmin tool
--How to administer users in the database
+- How to administer users in the database
--Database Objects and Commands
+- Database Objects and Commands

 ## Fundamentals of Structured Query Language (SQL)
--Meet DML and Truncate
+- Meet DML and Truncate
--Aggregate Functions in PostgreSQL
+- Aggregate Functions in PostgreSQL
--Working with JOINs
+- Working with JOINs
--Optimizing code with CTE
+- Optimizing code with CTE

 ## Advanced Structured Query Language (SQL) Commands
--How views help access the database
+- How views help access the database
--Get to know one of the main database concepts: transactions -Learn about the functions that can be created by the developer
+- Get to know one of the main database concepts: transactions
+- Learn about the functions that can be created by the developer